marioepugh/learning-journal/LJ-code201-day2.md

 Week two day one was an extreme challenge for me and I failed.
 Damn that sucks.
 Others that left at 7pm were in the same boat so at least I know its not just me.
 But this class is getting tougher.
 The things from last week are making sense and now we are onto something a bit different.

 - I did not follow the 15 min rule for when getting stuck.
 So I floundered.
 - Make sure to ask for help earlier today if I am stumped.

+"# LJ Code 201 - 9"

+I had a problem with terminal and was to scared switch to my learning journal directory for fear of messing anything up.
+I am so not confident yet.
+Week two ended with me being behind however I have definitely learned new things.
+- Asking for help more often is a good thing.
+- This weekend I need to catch up somehow.
+Hope I can complete my work this weekend.
+Or I may need to find a weekend tutor. hahhahaah.